OmaralAnazi/expo-moyasar-apple-pay/README.md

         onSuccessfulPayment={(payload) => console.log(payload.moyasarPaymentID)} // you can pass any logic to hanlde successful payment here onClose={() => console.log("Apple Pay Modal is Closed")}
         onOpen={() => console.log("Apple Pay Modal is Opened")}
-        amount={amount} // In SAR, there is no need to convert cents to SAR (or the respective currency) moyasarPublicKey={MoyasarKeys.TEST}
+        amount={amount * 100} // In cents, so you have to multiple with 100
+        moyasarPublicKey={MoyasarKeys.TEST}
         merchantIdentifier={Merchant}
         countryCode="SA"